votetake/vue-unity-webgl/README.md

 ```

 # styling
-The player will be injected in the a component with the className "unity-container".
+The player will be injected in the a component with the class `unity-container`.
 To style to player use the following sass styling.
-To style the loader you can style the component with the className "unity-loader".
+To style the loader you can style the component with the class `unity-loader`.
 See the example below.

 ```scss
 .unity {